 HIV affects people during their working years.
 Countries end up with lost productivity and, in many cases, a significant reduction in workforce.
 This all adds up to severe impacts on their national economies.

 The average cost of treating a person with HIV over the course of their lifetime is $379,668.
-The CDC reports that prevention interventions can be cost-effective because of the medical expense that’s avoided when HIV isn’t transmitted as widely.
+The reports that prevention interventions can be cost-effective because of the medical expense that’s avoided when HIV isn’t transmitted as widely.